 On the Issuance Date, each Class of Certificates will be represented by one or more fully registered global certificates.
-Each global certificate will be deposited with, or on behalf of, The Depository Trust Company ("DTC") and registered in the name of Cede & Co. ("Cede"), the nominee of DTC.
+Each global certificate will be deposited with, or on behalf of, The Depository Trust Company

+("DTC") and registered in the name of Cede & Co. ("Cede"), the nominee of DTC.
 DTC was created to hold securities for its participants ("DTC Participants") and facilitate the clearance and settlement of securities transactions between DTC Participants through electronic book-entry changes in accounts of the DTC Participants, thereby eliminating the need for physical movement of certificates.
 DTC Participants include securities brokers and dealers, banks, trust companies and clearing corporations and certain other organizations.
-Indirect access to the DTC Participant, either directly or indirectly ("Indirect DTC Participants").
+Indirect access to the DTC system is available to others such as banks, brokers, dealers and trust companies that clear through or maintain a custodial relationship with a DTC Participant, either directly or indirectly ("Indirect DTC Participants").

-So long as such book-entry procedures are applicable, no person acquiring an interest in such Certificates ("Certificate Owner") will be entitled to receive a certificate representing such person's interest in such Certificates.
-Unless and until definitive certificates are issued under the limited circumstances described below under "-Physical Certificates", all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificates shall refer, as the case may be, to distributions, notices, reports and statements to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.
+So long as such book-entry procedures are applicable, no person acquiring an interest in such Certificates (" Certificate Owner") will be entitled to receive a certificate representing such person's interest in such Certificates.
+Unless and until definitive certificates are issued under the limited circumstances described below under "-Physical Certificates", all references to actions by Certificateholders shall refer to actions taken by DTC upon instructions from DTC Participants, and all references herein to distributions, notices, reports and statements to Certificates shall refer, as the case may be, to distributions, notices, reports and statements to DTC or Cede, as the registered holder of such Certificates, or to DTC Participants for distribution to Certificate Owners in accordance with DTC procedures.